GitHub Desktop

 • Press Ctrl + Shift + O or click File > Clone Repository to open the Clone Repository dialog

-• Select your project repository from the list of your repositories on GitHub
+• Select your project repository from the list of your repositories on GitHub (it will show up under the IEEE-HOPE Github organization)

 • Choose a local path to clone the repository to